-This project is a holistic career development program for women who have been out of the workforce for significant periods of time due to critical changes in personal situations.
-At the heart of this project for women is a 7-component "Career Roadtrip," which includes multiple learning platforms, methodologies, tools, and support mechanisms for their career decision-making processes.
+This project is a holistic career development program for workers who have been out of the workforce for significant periods of time due to critical changes in personal situations.
+At the heart of this project is a 7-component "Career Roadtrip," which includes multiple learning platforms, methodologies, tools, and support mechanisms for their career decision-making processes.
 The program's success depends upon the solid partnership support and engagement within the community that is hosting it.

-The WE-career project's main objectives are to empower women to be independent and (a) develop their professional identities, (b) to engage professionally in their chosen entry field, (c) to create and activate a S.M.A.R.T. career plan for continued sustained development, and (d) to build an on-going resilient professional network of support.
+The WE-career project's main objectives are to empower workers to be independent and (a) develop their professional identities, (b) to engage professionally in their chosen entry field, (c) to create and activate a S.M.A.R.T. career plan for continued sustained development, and (d) to build an on-going resilient professional network of support.

-Our Pilot Project is in Los Angeles, California.
+Pilot Project for Los Angeles, California.

-Community Challenge: Los Angeles
+Community Challenges: Los Angeles

 According to CBS Los Angeles (2019): California is ranked as the second worst state in jobless rates for women, despite a national economy that has seen the lowest unemployment rate for women since 1950 (Bureau of Labor Statistics, 1948-2019).
 Nearly a third of all households with children in Los Angeles county are led by single women (County Health Rankings, 2017), almost 500,000 households in Los Angeles county with only one working provider in 2019 (Suburban Stats).
 In the greater los Angeles area, the situation is severe, with over 119,000 women aged 21 - 60 without employment in 2019.
 That translates to an approximate 4.1% unemployment rate for women over 20 who also only have a 57% employment participation rate in the workforce (as compared to men who have a 72.8% participation rate).
 For context, the national average for unemployment is 3.6% and the national employment rate for women is 3.8%.
 The national employment participation rate for both men and women is 62.8%.
 Los Angeles has low participation rates for women and more unemployment in an area where it is most expensive to live.